- Science-Integrated Meal Prep Lab

 As the beans, kale, garlic, and onions mingle together to release their distinct flavors into this savory blend.

-Coming in at 57 grams of protein, it's a solid addition to your meal prep rotation that's sure to help you build muscle and support your hard work in the gym.
+Coming in at 57 grams of protein, this one’s a solid addition to your meal prep rotation that's sure to help you build muscle and support your hard work in the gym.

 Add this kale recipe to your repertoire, and you might finally feel like a human while eating it.